top of page

 “Does this mean I’m not resilient enough?”
 “Will I be judged by a colleague/line manager?”
 “Shouldn’t I already have the tools to manage this on my own - especially I am already qualified!”

 These questions are common.
-And yet, it’s often the therapists who ask these questions most deeply who find therapy transformative.
-Entering your own therapeutic space is not a sign of failure—it’s a courageous act of integrity.
+And yet, it is often the therapists who ask these questions most deeply who find therapy transformative.
+Entering your own therapeutic space is not a sign of failure; it is a courageous act of integrity.

 🧠 Common Themes Therapists Explore in Personal Therapy